Under-21 EURO quarter-finals: meet the contenders

 Group stage star: Ridle Baku

-Midfielder named after Karl-Heinz Riedle and already capped at senior level after impressing for Mainz.
+The midfielder named after Karl-Heinz Riedle has already been capped at senior level after impressing for Wolfsburg.

 Did you know?